ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

 * For all candidate concepts in L, find the nearest common ancestor to C.

-  * If there is a single ancestor A closer than all others, choose A.
+  * If there is a single ancestor A closer than all others, choose A as the current winner.
+Save A in the *best_candidates* list.
+Move one level deeper in the stack and try again.

-  * If multiple ancestors are closer than the others, save these as *best_candidates*.
+  * If multiple ancestors are closer than the others, save these as *best_candidates* if they are closer than those already present in *best_candidates*.
 Move one level deeper in the stack and try again.

   * If all ancestors are at the same level in the concept graph (have the